-What is Swing Trading
+What is Swing Trading?

 What swing trading is and how it works

 What is swing trading, you ask?
-This is a forex trading methodology that relies wholly on technical analysis to forecast the next price movement and take advantage of this movement to gain some profits.
+This forex trading methodology relies wholly on technical analysis to forecast the next price movement and take advantage of it to gain some profits.

-Supports and Resistance
+- Supports and Resistance

 How to swing trade

 For this to happen, a trader must ensure that their strategy has these key elements:

-An entry point and trigger
+- An entry point and trigger

-A take profit point
+- A Take-Profit point

 In the chart above, the support level price is 71.624, while the resistance is 72.085.
-If one decided to take a bullish position right now, the stop loss would be at 71.630 while the take profit level would be at 72.000.
+If one decided to take a bullish position right now, the Stop-Loss would be at 71.630 while the Take-Profit level would be at 72.000.

 Advantages and disadvantages of swing trading

-Just like everything else in this universe, swing trading comes with both potential benefits if used wisely and also shortcomings as a trading strategy.
+Swing trading comes with both potential benefits if used wisely and also shortcomings as a trading strategy.

-- Clear trading boundaries: the swing system outlines precisely when to enter into a position, the most strategic stop loss, and the best take profit point.
-Following this religiously ensures losses are cut short early enough and winning trades are left to run.
+- Clear trading boundaries.
+The swing system outlines precisely when to enter into a position, the most strategic Stop-Loss, and the best Take-Profit point.
+Following this religiously ensures losses are cut short early enough, and winning trades are left to run.

-- Opening Gaps: swing trading involves holding positions over many trading days.
-Sometimes, markets may open with considerable price gaps, and if the gap is against a position it means instant losses.
+- Opening gaps.
+Swing trading involves holding positions over many trading days.
+Sometimes, markets may open with considerable price gaps, and if the gap is against a position, it means instant losses.

 A crossover in the opposite direction given the position held signals for an exit point for that position.

 Looking at this image, for this uptrend, the Fibonacci drawing point is the lowest price of the last bearish candle.
 The second drawing point is the last swing high.
-From there, any time the price retraces to any of the levels you can take a bullish position to trend with the trend.
+From there, any time the price retraces to any of the levels, you can take a bullish position to trend with the trend.

-Supports and Resistance
+Supports and resistance

 This has long been regarded as the foundation of technical analysis for forex trading.
 A support level refers to a price level where buying pressure has already overcome selling pressure causing a change in trend.
 A resistance level, on the other hand, refers to a price level that has previously demonstrated selling pressure overcoming buying pressure leading to a bullish trend turning bearish.

-Swing traders use these points to map their entry, stop loss, and take profit.
-In a bullish position, a trader waits for the prices to bounce off the support level and enters a buy position with the stop loss a few pips below the support.
+Swing traders use these points to map their entry, Stop-Loss and Take-Profit.
+In a bullish position, a trader waits for the prices to bounce off the support level and enters a buy position with the Stop-Loss a few pips below the support.
 Traders can then set their take profit within sight of the previous resistance level.
 The reverse is also true for bearish positions.

 This is a strategy that works best with market conditions that are clearly defined as either bullish or bearish.
 The trick here is to always trade with the trend.
-When you plot a channel on a bullish trend, you enter into a buy position when the price bounces off the bottom of the channel and you use the previous bounce of the channel top as your take profit level.
-The last bounce off the bottom is now used as the stop loss level.
+When you plot a channel on a bullish trend, you enter into a buy position when the price bounces off the bottom of the channel, and you use the previous bounce of the channel top as your take profit level.
+The last bounce off the bottom is now used as the Stop-Loss level.
 For a bearish position, the opposite is the way to go.
-On the chart below, the blue diagonal lines represent the channel for trade for this bearish market.
+On the chart below, the blue diagonal lines represent the channel for trade in this bearish market.
 Every time the price hits the channel, it bounces back off it.

-Day trading vs. swing trading
+Day trading vs swing trading

 More time on the screen required to monitor trades

 Which financial instruments are the best for swing trading?